-We ordered a new fixed X1-102 Column from Arceurotrade and made new mounting blocks and mounts to use this on our mill.
+We ordered a new fixed X1-102 Column from Arceurotrade and made new mounting blocks and mounts to use on our mill.

-The spacer was made from a strip of 20mm thick steel which we cut into three pieces and welded them together, to make a 60mm thick piece of steel, before drilling and tapping the new block to bolt onto the existing mill base and to the new mill column.
+The spacer was made from a strip of 20mm thick steel which we cut into three pieces and welded together, to make a 60mm thick piece of steel, before drilling and tapping the new block to bolt onto the existing mill base and to the new mill column.

 Next we fitted the old Z axis to the mill bed so we could machine the new steel block to ensure it was level with the mill bed.
 We found that the mill old cast iron base had a slight front to back incline which was levelled in the steel block before installing the new fixed column.

 The old mill column had an adjustable base so it could be tilted to each side but this forced us to have the ballscrew bracket higher than the mill head which caused additional tilting issues.
-As this was no longer in the way of the side plates with the new fixed column, we could machine new straight side plates to transfer the drive from the ballnut to the mill head block.
+As this was no longer in the way of the side plates with the new fixed column, we could machine new straight side plates to transfer the drive from the ball nut to the mill head block.

-Once these had been fitted, we added the air feed and a custom bracket for the new e-chain which holds the motor power and air-line.
+Once these had been fitted, we added the air feed and a custom bracket for the new e-chain which holds the motor power and airline.
 We will be adding power for the head LED panel and data cables for a DRO display in the future.

 The new one-piece stepper motor mount is a lot stronger than the previous version and doesn’t flex as it did before.

-On the new bench we added a plate with four connectors for the stepper motors, motor drive, air supply and also a D-Sub connector which will be used for end stop sensors and the led lighting.
+On the new bench, we added a plate with four connectors for the stepper motors, motor drive, air supply and also a D-Sub connector which will be used for end stop sensors and the led lighting.
 This allows us to disconnect the mill without having to disconnect the wires from the stepper motor drivers as before.

 A new Gib Strip

 The original Z-Axis Gib Strip was solid steel and we wanted to replace this with a sintered self-lubricating bearing.
-We found a manufacturer called Bowman who sell a product called Oilite® Sintered Plate Bearings which are supplied in custom sizes so we ordered a bearing plate to create a new gib strip.
+We found a manufacturer called Bowman who sells a product called Oilite® Sintered Plate Bearings which are supplied in custom sizes so we ordered a bearing plate to create a new gib strip.

 The Oilite® material created very fine chips when machining and after soaking the new strip in oil for a few hours we installed it in the mill.
 The Z axis now moves much smoother than before and doesn’t have the vertical play issues the old column had.

-Next we are planning to add end stops and sensors and make a custom DRO display and joypad for manual control.
+Next, we are planning to add end stops and sensors and make a custom DRO display and joypad for manual control.

 Below is a short video showing an overview of the machine and some of the milling for the upgrade.